FutureOfNantes/HelloWorld/README.md

 - Visions connection
 - Catalog

-(Display a Tree)

 ## Building

 #### Prerequisites
 ##### Metamask
-MetaMask is requested in your browser.
-The Network must be localhost if you use it locally or Rinkeby if you use it on the tesnet
+MetaMask is requested in your browser: https://metamask.io/ The Network must be localhost if you use it locally or Rinkeby if you use it on the testnet
-##### Install nodejs
+##### Nodejs
+Daseslab uses Nodejs.
+You can install it by following these steps:

 1. Install cURL if you don't have it:
 ```bash
 sudo apt install curl